RowenTey/SC1015-Predictive-Modelling/README.md

 ## About

 This is a Mini-Project for Nanyang Technological University Singapore's SC1015 module (Introduction to Data Science and Artificial Intelligence).
-We focused on making predictions on black's first move, based on a chess game dataset containing over 20,000 chess games from LiChess, and can be found [here](https://www.kaggle.com/datasnaek/chess).
+We chose to explore several popular machine learning models to test their reliability in predicting stock prices.

 ## Problem Statement
 Given the following constraints: